Cadrete

 Cadrete is a small town in north-east Spain, close to Zaragoza.
 It is notable for its Muslim castle, Mudejar Church and famous Cardoons.
 More recently, a massive wind-turbine has been installed at less than 300 metres away from the village, producing several landscape damages and high noise rates for town's inhabitants.

 History

-Cadrete (Qadrit in Arabic) was founded as an Moorish settlement within Al-Andalus.
+Cadrete (Qadrit in Arabic) was founded as a Moorish settlement within Al-Andalus.
 The Moors built a fortress on top of a steep hill around which the medieval town developed.
 The old mosque was later converted into a Moorish-style church during the period of the Reconquest.